DEI: Which companies have rolled back their commitments?

 In February 2025 it joined the ranks of other institutions quickly dropping DEI commitments in the wake of President Trump’s inauguration, with vice chair Richard Gnodde stating a policy against advising clients with all-male, all-white boards had served its purpose and was to be scrapped.

 However, the bank also released a public statement that said boards “benefit from diverse backgrounds and perspectives, and we will encourage them to take this approach.”
+At the same time, Goldman moved to sunset its annual diversity report and wider DEI programs.

 In early February, Google parent company Alphabet announced it was scrapping its diversity hiring goals in line with the Supreme Court ruling and President Trump’s directive to remove DEI initiatives in US government agencies.